 Strength training improves power by teaching the nervous system to work effectively and can reduce fatigue in the latter portions of a long endurance race.
 The coordination and timing of the nerve stimulation of the various muscles involved in a specific skill have to do with how well-trained the nervous system is.

 Plyometric training and strength training make you more powerful and capable of going fast for a long time and have the potential to produce great performance rewards.
-The force that is required to
+The force that is required to generate power for efficient performance results from neuromuscular strength and can be easily developed with weight training.

 The combination of greater power and greater endurance helps you to finish a race strongly.
 These exercises can result in amazing mental strength to endure and achieve greater power with no fatigue.8